 Typically, your surgeon’s office will submit the necessary information to your insurance provider in order to seek pre-approval.
 However, if they do not, you will want to seek pre-approval on your own.

 When seeking pre-approval, it is best to contact your insurance provider in writing and request a determination of your coverage amount prior to your procedure (to ensure receipt of your letter, send it by certified mail and file a copy of the individual’s signature who accepted it).
-Again, make sure to request this in writing (see a sample letter here).

 Make sure to follow-up with your insurance company.
 If you have not received anything within a week of speaking with them, call back and confirm your materials have been received.